arcaniussainey/LessonAttempts/Introductory/GameDesignStuff/GameDesign.md

 Car red_car = new Car();
 ```

 The first use of "Car" is saying that the type of the "red_car" variable is a car.
 But, the second use has parenthesis after it.
 That is a function, which serves to initialize the object.
-The "new" keyword just tells the program to give up some storage space for whatever the constructor does.
+The ```new``` keyword just tells the program to give up some storage space for whatever the constructor does.

 We didn't create this constructor.
 It was provided by default by the programming language.
 It does the bare minimum possible, basically just making sure there's enough memory for all the members of the class to exist.
 Usually the default constructor initializes a class to empty or general values, such as 0, or undefined.
 It'd also be possible to make it return an error, that way you know the values are always being provided.